spash/wattTime-uw-india/README.md

-# How we scrape Indian emission grid data for WattTime
+# How we use Scrapy

 This repo contains the code for our scrapers and the documentation for our data sources.
 Data sources are found in datasources.md